grafana/grafana/docs/sources/http_api/dashboard_permissions.md

 Status Codes:

 - **200** - Ok
+- **401** - Unauthorized
 - **403** - Access denied
 - **404** - Dashboard not found

-## Delete Permission from the Dashboard ACL/Permissions List for a Dashboard or Folder
+## Delete permission for a dashboard or folder

 `DELETE /api/dashboards/id/:dashboardId/acl/:aclId`

-The above will delete an item from a dashboard or folder ACL given the id of the permission item.
+The above will delete a permission from a dashboard or folder given the permission id.

 **Example Request**: